mfaks/Go-Bowling--Multiplayer/README.md

 • The program must handle all errors, such as not entering correct inputs for bowling again.

-**MULTI-PLAYERS USING DYNAMIC ARRAYS**

-Instead of supporting one single player, modify the program so it can support N players.

-**ADDITIONAL REQUIREMENTS:**

-• The value of N is determined by a user input during runtime.

 • The players alternate after each frame.

-• Use dynamic arrays allocated on the heap to keep track of the pins knocked down.
+• Use dynamic arrays allocated on the heap to keep track of the pins knocked down by each player.

-• You must not have memory leaks.
-Make sure you use valgrind!
+• Use valgrind to prevent memory leaks.